lemay-ai/fizzbuzz/README.md

 Hello, human.

 Your goal is to demonstrate your ninja coding skills by writing an ML API demo using Docker, python3, and a bit of magic.
 Please spend minimal effort on graphics and UI, as this is not a test of your UI coding skills.
-If you use a web framework like Laravel that's totally cool.
 Just don't stress on frontend stuff.

 Please fork this repo (you may opt to share a private repo with us to preserve your privacy) and then do the following:
 - Create a branch in your forked repo